wgsl-tooling-wg/monoid-sketch/README.md

 ## Implementation
-Graphics programming is performance sensitive, so we'll normally use monomorphization (generating specialized code for each type).
+Graphics programming is performance sensitive, so we'll normally use monomorphization
+(generating specialized code for each behavior+type variation).

+Separate compilation isn't required for WGSL/WESL transpilation, we can do whole program analysis before generating target code.
+But it's important to bound the effort to analyze each file so that the language server can do its work quickly.

 ## Future features of interest
-Hopefully designs for abstract interfaces will be compatible with future features that might make it into wesl/wgsl someday.
+We should aim for behavior contract designs to be compatible with potential future features that might make it into wesl/wgsl someday.

 - Dynamic dispatch should be possible to add for occasional use in the future.
 See [dynamic](./Dynamic.md) for a quick sketch on implementing dynamic dispatch.

-- Operator overloading has been requested for e.g. complex numbers or 64 bit types.
+- Operator overloading has been requested, e.g., for complex numbers or 64 bit types.

 ## Design background
 As noted in [Who are WESL Programmers](https://wesl-lang.dev/spec/Designing#who-are-wesl-programmers),